About Us

 Mark enjoys working at Sobriety First because he feels closer to his coworkers than some of his family members.
 He feels everyone has a great attitude and lives with integrity.
 And of course, he loves the laughter.
 We enjoy him for his passion and his willingness to share it.

-“This is where I found my sobriety and have really blossomed into who I am.
-We treat each other like family and look out for one another.
-Sobriety First has taught me about recovery, and I stand by their values.”
+“I have been to multiple treatments, but this is where I found my recovery.
+We treat each other like family and we look out for one another.
+Sobriety First has taught me about recovery, how to have fun and how to part of a healthy community.”

 Join Our Team